To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

 A statement of the significance the scholarship would have on your project/travel/research.

-On the web page Find scholarships you will find more information about available scholarships.
-It is only possible to apply for the scholarships that are advertised (to only show these, select “Only available scholarships”).
-In order for a scholarship to be announced, the foundation must have enough means.
-It is also imperative that the scholarship is not occupied by another holder who has been awarded the scholarship for several terms.
+On the web page Find scholarships you will find more information about scholarships that are administered by the Scholarships Office.
+It is only possible to apply for the scholarships that are open for application.
+In order for a scholarship to open for application, the foundation must have enough funds.
+The scholarship must also not be occupied by another holder who has been awarded the scholarship for several semesters.

-At Find scholarships you can also see information about the majority of scholarships at Uppsala University.
-They are managed mainly by the Uppsala University Foundations Management of Estates and Funds (Uppsala Akademiförvaltning).
+At Find scholarships you can find information about the majority of scholarships at Uppsala University.
 There you can also see specific requirements for each scholarship.

 You must be a full-time student or researcher at Uppsala University in order to be eligible for a scholarship.
-You must also meet the requirements of each scholarship.
-If you are granted a scholarship for several terms, you will have to be a full-time student and meet the specific requirements of the scholarship the entire period.
+You must also meet the specific requirements of each scholarship.
+If you are granted a scholarship for several semesters, you will have to be a full-time student and meet the specific requirements of the scholarship during the entire period.
 Most scholarships are only for students or researchers at Uppsala University, but not all.
-Select “Scholarships also available for students/researchers at other universities than Uppsala” to view the scholarships that do not require studies/research at Uppsala University.

 Most scholarships advertised by the Scholarships Office can be applied for by all students at Uppsala University, regardless of nationality or citizenship.
 There are some exceptions so read the regulations for each scholarship carefully.

-There are also other scholarships for foreign students applying for studies at Uppsala University, for example to the Master's programmes.
+There are also other potential scholarships for foreign prospective students who are yet to begin their studies at Uppsala University.
 These scholarships are not listed at Find scholarships and are not administered by the Scholarships Office.
-You can find information about these other kinds of scholarships at Prospective students.
+You can find information about these kinds of scholarships at the webpage for prospective students.

 If you are doing exchange studies through Uppsala University you can usually keep your scholarship during the exchange.
 A special request must be made to the Scholarships Office.